 (I don’t like covering scum/devit with clear powder because using too little powder will leave dots of scum behind that look worse than the original scum.
 Using too much introduces bubbles into the surface that cause their own haze and can also leave pinholes if you coldwork the surface.
-If you’ve got time (and the equipment), you’re much better off sandblasting and/or coldworking the scummed surfaces to about 400-grit.
-But I realize I’m in the minority in this opinion.)
+If you’ve got time, I think you’re much better off sandblasting and/or grinding the scummed surfaces to about 400-grit, then carefully firepolishing.)

 If I’m making cabochons, I’ll do a final shaping with the coldworking equipment, up to 220 or 400-grit, and firepolish.
 That leaves me with a flawless surface and a nice, finished shape.

 Postscript: Remember above where I said I wasn’t claiming to have invented anything?
 Good thing.
 My friend Bob Heath did some checking, and there is a guy named David Alcala who does indeed make full-blown pictures using this method.
 In fact, he appears to have started doing this with real sand, sandwiched between two pieces of window glass, then graduated to doing it with frit and tossing the result in the kiln.